Editor: Richard Woodfield (email@example.com), Department of the History of Art, University of Birmingham, Edgbaston, Birmingham, B15 2TT

 A person’s full name should be given on first appearance no matter how famous, for example, William Gunn or Henry Moore not Gunn or Moore until second mention.

-As a general rule, spelling and capitalization for the journal is consistent with that specified in the Online Oxford English Dictionary.
-Style is consistent with the Oxford Style Manual, Oxford: OUP 2003.
+As a general rule, spelling and capitalization for the journal is consistent with that specified in the Oxford English Dictionary.
+Style is consistent with the New Oxford Style Manual.

 Title of article: capital used only for initial capital of first word and for first letter of all proper nouns.
 The same applies to titles split by either a colon or a full stop.